 - Change your grade option in the drop-down and click Submit Changes

 When to change your grade option

-- Letter grade and Pass/no pass: For most classes, the deadline is the eighth Saturday of the term.
+- Letter grade and Pass/no pass: For most classes, the deadline is the tenth Saturday of the term.
 For short-term classes, the deadline is sooner.
 To see the deadline for your class, log in to MyPCC and click See drop, withdraw and grade option deadlines in the Term-to-term checklist.

-- Audit: by 5pm on the first Friday of the term – see academic calendar.
+- Audit: by 5pm on the second Tuesday of the term – see academic calendar.